 WELCOME TO THE FAMILY!

-The 108th reunion of the Roberts, Borders, Mauney, Howell, Briggs and Related Families took place on August 2nd - 4th, 2013 at the Sheraton Charlotte Airport Hotel and the Shelby City Park in Shelby, North Carolina.
+Each year the members of this large and illustrious family gather together in the North Carolina counties of Cleveland and Mecklenburg to celebrate their heritage, and marvel at their growth and accomplishments.
+The 109th reunion of the Roberts, Borders, Mauney, Howell, Briggs and Related Families will take place on August 1st - 3rd, 2014 at the Sheraton Charlotte Airport Hotel and the Shelby City Park in Shelby, North Carolina.

-Family members from far away as Seattle, Washington, and as near as the counties of Cleveland and Mecklenburg of North Carolina gathered for a weekend of fellowship and remembering.
-We will convene again for our 109th reunion in August, 2014.
-In the meantime, we will enjoy our memories and create more adventures and accompishments to share with each other when we do meet again.
+Family members from far away as Washington state, and as near as the counties of Cleveland and Mecklenburg of North Carolina will gather again for the annual weekend of fellowship and remembering.
+We hope you will join us again also.

 109th Reunion - August 1-3, 2014